How to Read Hollow Candlesticks - Differences Explained

 Below you’ll see clear examples on hollow and solid candlesticks and what each attribute is telling us:

 Featured Technical Analysis Brokers

 Hollow candlesticks give you a new way to see more information on a trading chart and to perceive when a bullish or bearish trend is forming based on a combination of hollow or filled candles and as you know, the more information we get when we trade then the better off are we!

 The most important thing is not to confuse them with traditional candlestick charts as now we understand they behave differently.

-Also, we would like to note that trading software is very different across platforms, the same green candlesticks (hollow or not) can be black and the red one maintain it’s colour, it’s very important to consult the differences in the trading chart settings of whichever software you use.
+Also, we would like to note that charting tools are very different across trading platforms, the same green candlesticks (hollow or not) can be black and the red one maintain it’s colour, it’s very important to check the differences in your chart's settings.